More About Us

 I joined Suffolk Book League in 2019.

-I read novels on Tudor history, and enjoy books written by Anita Shreeve, Maggie O'Farrell, as well as Phillipa Gregory.
+I enjoy reading novels on Tudor history.
+My bookshelves are mainly filled with books written by Anita Shreeve, Maggie O'Farrell, as well as Phillipa Gregory, although I am always keen to be recommended to new authors.

-Something interesting - my Great Grandfather was good friends of Lord Byron who married on a Greek island where my family originate from.
+Something interesting - my Great Grandfather was good friends of Lord Byron who married on a Greek island where my family originates from.

 I joined Suffolk Book League in 1993 and was co-opted onto the Committee, where I have been ever since.
 This includes two periods as membership secretary and one stint as secretary.